DaMeowdy/HormoneTracking/README.md

 ---
 Our milestones would be as follows :
 - Documentation Complete.
-The completion of documentation means that we can start writing code and
+The completion of documentation means that we can start writing code and developing this application and hopefully delivering to users
+- Authentication Proof of Concept(POC).
+A working proof of concept which shows how our authentication works.
+- General MVP.
+The delivery of our MVP will mean that this process has amounted to more than just documentation and deliberation.
+The delivery of an MVP also gives our potential users a look into our
+- UX/UI refurb.
+The refurbishment of the user interface and general user experience.
+- Closed Alpha Build, A closed alpha where people will be testing an android build of the application.
+Selecting Users who will be testing the application will be deliberated on after the UI/UX refurb is completed.
+- Delivery, Delivery will be when the application is ready for users